tstilwell91/cs826/README.md

    - Transfer the downloaded files (Metadata, Manifest, and Token) to your Wahab home directory.

-5. **Download RNA-Seq and WSI Files Using gdc-client**
+5. **Download RNA-Seq and WSI Files Using gdc-client** Use the `gdc-client` to download the files listed in the manifest.
+Replace the file paths in the command below with the appropriate paths for your manifest and token.
+You can download all the data at once or create two separate manifests to download the data separately.

-   - Use the `gdc-client` to download the files listed in the manifest.
-Replace the file paths in the command below with the appropriate paths for your manifest and token:
+   ### Command Example

      ```bash
      $ gdc-client download -m gdc_manifest.txt -t gdc-user-token.txt